-Weimar and Nazi Germany, 1918 to 1939 is split into 4 key topics:
+Germany: development of dictatorship, 1918-45 is split into 5 key topics.

 - Topic I looks at the Weimar Republic between 1918 and 1929.
-You will study the origins of the new republic, the political and economic challenges it faced and to what extent it recovered between 1924 and 1929.
-You will also study how society changed during the 'Golden Years.'. - Topic 2 looks at the early development of the Nazi Party, the failed Munich Beer Hall Putsch and how the Nazi Party was reorganised afterwards.
-You will also study the political developments during the Great Depression and why and how Hitler became chancellor of Germany. - Topic 3 looks at how Hitler and the Nazis dismantled the Weimar democracy, piece by piece, and created a one party dictatorship.
-You will study the ways in which the Nazis tried to control the hearts and minds of the German people using propaganda and censorship to control all aspects of life. - Topic 4 looks at life in Nazi Germany and the Nazi policies towards women, children, education and the unemployed.
+You will study the origins of the new republic, the political and economic challenges it faced, and to what extent it recovered between 1924 and 1929.
+You will also study how society changed during the 'Golden Years'. - Topic 2 looks at the early development of the Nazi Party, the failed Munich Beer Hall Putsch and how the Nazi Party was reorganised afterwards.
+You will also study the political developments during the Great Depression and how Hitler became chancellor of Germany with the aid of political intrigue. - Topic 3 looks at how Hitler and the Nazis dismantled the Weimar democracy, piece by piece, and created a one-party dictatorship.
+You will study the way in which the Nazis tried to control the hearts and minds of the German people using propaganda and censorship in all aspects of life. - Topic 4 looks at life in Nazi Germany and the Nazi policies towards women, children, education and the unemployed.
 You will study how living standards changed.
-The persecution of different minorities will also be explored.
+The persecution of different minorities will also be explored. - Topic 5 looks at how Germany changed to fight the Second World War and the impact of 'total war' on the home front.
+You will investigate how opposition to Hitler grew, culminating in the July bomb plot of 1944.
+The 'Final Solution' and how it was implemented will also be studied.